 Passing the Reins of Leadership - Fall 2008

 This film series told the story of the great social movement in American history.
 It is difficult to imagine now, a time when women were largely removed by custom, practice, and law from the formal political rights and responsibilities that supported and sustained our nation's young deocracy.
 By showcasing the history of the women's movement, women running for president, and the fforts by women to continue the charge for equal rights in American life, this documentary series highlighted topics and debates, past and present, now being discussed in classes across the Texas Tech University campus.

-Co-sponsored by the Women's Studies Program and the School of Art.
+Co-sponsored by the Women's & Gender Studies and the School of Art.